 The majority of Lamont County’s road and drainage infrastructure was built approximately 70 years ago, in the 1950's.
 While the history of road building in Alberta is long, there was a big push after WWII to build roads across Alberta aided by the discovery of oil at Leduc in 1947.

 worst drought in 100 years.
 Alberta also experienced droughts in 2009 and 2010, and Lamont County declared an Agricultural Emergency due to dry conditions as recently as 2015.

-This data demonstrates how, for the past 20 years large parts of Alberta, including Lamont County, have not been receiving historical levels of precipitation.
+For the past 20 years large parts of Alberta, including Lamont County, have not been receiving historical levels of precipitation.
 This has been a primary cause of flooding and drainage problems for the County over the past three years.
 Drainage infrastructure has not been tested with "normal" amounts of precipitation, and in many cases the topography has been altered (both intentionally and unintentionally) by farming operations occurring over the past two decades.
 In some cases, deliberate vandalism has altered the natural flow of water, which causes problems for landowners downstream.

 Rural roads are designed to shed water into roadside ditches; in Alberta these ditches are usually wide and shallow with flat grades.
 In most cases roadside ditches are not drainage ditches; however, they can significantly help to manage runoff events.
 Since water is vital to plant growth, particularly in the form of soil moisture retention, agricultural drainage systems are not designed to be efficient in surface water removal.

 The most significant impacts of agriculture on rural drainage systems are from either the drainage of wetland areas or the conversion of woodlands to pasture or cropland.
 These significantly increase the amount of runoff and erosion.1